 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.
-On October 25, 2017, we announced that we submitted an NDA for FDA approval of INVELTYS.
-The FDA has 60 days to file the application for review.
-If the FDA deems the NDA to be sufficiently complete, the FDA will file the NDA.
-If the FDA refuses to file the NDA, it will notify us and state the reason(s) for refusal, at which point we will need to revise and resubmit the NDA.
-The NDA for INVELTYS has not yet been accepted for filing by the FDA and we have not received approval to market INVELTYS, KPI-121 0.25% or any other product candidate from regulatory authorities in any jurisdiction.
-We have only limited experience in submitting and supporting the applications necessary to gain marketing approvals and have and expect to rely on third-party consultants and vendors to assist us in this process.
-Securing marketing approval also requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+We have not received approval to market INVELTYS, KPI-121 0.25% or any other product candidate from regulatory authorities in any jurisdiction.
+In December 2017, the FDA accepted for filing our NDA for INVELTYS and set a PDUFA date of August 24, 2018.
+However, the FDA's decision to accept an NDA for filing and set a PDUFA date does not indicate that the FDA has made any decision regarding approval nor does it guarantee approval by the PDUFA date, if at all.
+We have only limited experience in submitting and supporting the applications necessary to gain marketing approvals and have relied on, and expect to continue to rely on, third-party consultants and vendors to assist us in this process.
+Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
 Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
 The FDA or other regulatory authorities may determine that INVELTYS, KPI-121 0.25% or any other product candidate that we develop is not effective, is only moderately effective or has undesirable or unintended side effects, toxicities or other characteristics that preclude our obtaining marketing approval or prevent or limit commercial use.